 Add enough water to cover about 1/4 inch over all of the ingredients.
 Stir well.

-Cook for about 50 minutes or until the chicken is cooked through before adding a slurry of potato starch and sour cream.
+Cook for about 50 minutes or until the chicken is cooked through before adding a potato starch-sour cream mixture to thicken the stew.

 Stir well until creamy and without lumps.

 Add this mixture in slowly to the Chicken Paprikash.
-It’s best if you remove the pot temporarily off the flame while incorporating the sour cream/starch mixture.
-Place back upon the heat and cook until thickened nicely.
+It’s best if you remove the pot temporarily off the flame while incorporating this thickener.

-Remove from heat.
-Serve over rice, spaetzle or dumplings, along with a dollop of sour cream.
+Once done, remove from the stove and serve your Chicken Paprikash over rice, spaetzle or dumplings.
+Garnish with a dollop of sour cream.
 Enjoy!

 Hungarian Paprikash Frequently Asked Questions (FAQs)